• Skip to main content

 The class then moved on to the fundamentals of marksmanship: stance, grip, sight alignment, sight picture, trigger control, and recovery or follow-through.
 Here, Rick discussed each fundamental and the class worked on everything dry.

-During this block of instruction, we spent some time on working our presentations.
-For those of you who are unfamiliar with what this means, it's basically working on the point from when both of your hands meet to grip a pistol all the way to pushing your pistol out in front of you to get on target.
+During this block of instruction, we spent some time working on our presentations.
+For those of you who are unfamiliar with what this means, it’s basically working on the point from when both of your hands meet to grip a pistol all the way to pushing your pistol out in front of you to get on target.

 Rick mentioned that one's presentation is critical, and I completely agree.
 During presentation, we refine our grip, get our sights aligned, prep our trigger, ultimately breaking our shots at full presentation.